system76/tech-docs/src/models/galp4/repairs.md

 ### Steps to remove the battery:

 1. Follow the steps above to [remove the keyboard](#replacing-the-keyboard) and [remove the bottom cover](#removing-the-bottom-cover).
-2. Remove the seven battery screws, highlighted red below.
+2. Remove the five battery screws, highlighted cyan below.

 ![Battery screws](./img/battery.jpg)